khakhalin/notes/bibliographies/edu_remote.md

 See also: [[remote_conferences]]

 https://eh.bard.edu/teaching/
-A cool collection of links fro Bard EH.
+A collection of links from Bard EH.

+Specific ideas
+* Biosem has to have both pre- and post- assignment, but probably no in-process (keep it honest to avoid spam)

 perusall - allegedly, a program that helps to do remote (online) close reading with a class effectively.